dyhes/zulip/templates/zerver/api/configuring-python-bindings.md

         <td><code>ZULIP_SITE</code></td>
         <td>No</td>
         <td>
-            URL where your Zulip server is located.
+            URL where your Aloha server is located.
         </td>
     </tr>
     <tr>